Why Invest in Silver?

 Demand for Silver Bars and Silver Coins

-Global demand for silver bars and silver coins has exploded since the onset of the financial crisis in 2008 and shows no signs of slowing down.
-This trend is being driven by savers and investors moving into tangible assets such as precious metals, which are seen as safe havens and stores of value.
+Global demand for silver bars and silver coins exploded with the onset of the financial crisis in 2008, a trend driven by savers and investors moving into tangible assets such as precious metals, which are seen as safe havens and stores of value.
 According to the World Silver Survey, produced by Thomson Reuters GFMS, demand for silver bars and silver coins totalled 1,740 tonnes in 2007.
-By 2015, the comparable figure was 9,082 tonnes comprising of 4,914 tonnes in physical silver bars and 4,168 tonnes in silver coins and medals.
+By 2017, the comparable figure was 4,700 tonnes comprising 2,229 tonnes in physical silver bars and 2,471 tonnes in silver coins and medals.

 Silver supply is predominantly derived from mining and to a lesser extent from scrap recycling.
-About 30% of silver mining comes from primary silver mining, the rest is generated as a by-product of gold, copper, lead and zinc mining.
-In 2015, silver supply totalled 32,370 tonnes, with mining operations producing 85%, equivalent to 27,580 tonnes of this total, and scrap recycling accounting for the remainder.
-Since silver demand totalled 36,400 tonnes, there was a supply deficit in the silver market equal to about 5000 tonnes or about 11% of all silver demand in 2015.
-The global silver market has been in a deficit position for a number of year now.
-CPM Group, a precious metals consultancy, estimates that silver mine supply will fall further in the next years, adding additional pressure to silver supply.
+Within the mining category, about 30% of silver supply mining supply comes from primary silver mining, the rest is generated as a by-product of gold, copper, lead and zinc mining.
+In 2017, silver supply totalled 30,840 tonnes, with mining operations producing 86%, equivalent to 26,500 tonnes, of this total, and scrap recycling accounting for the remainder.
+Since silver demand totalled 31,650 tonnes, there was a supply deficit in the silver market equal to about 800 tonnes or about 2.5% of total silver demand in 2017.
+The global silver market has been in a deficit position since 2013.
+CPM Group, a precious metals consultancy, estimates that silver mine supply will fall further, adding additional pressure to silver supply.

-GFMS has identified the relatively small above-ground stockpiles of silver available, and estimated that these stockpiles totalled about 71,000 tonnes at the end of 2015.
-This would represent about 2 years of silver demand.
+Thomson Reuters GFMS has identified the relatively small above-ground stockpiles of silver available, and estimated that these stockpiles totalled about 86,600 tonnes at the end of 2017.
+This would represent less than 3 years of silver demand.
 However, more than 60% of these stockpiles are private stocks held in custodian vaults which are held by investors who may be reluctant to sell.
-Dormant scrap silver supply can also be induced into the silver market, but this generally happens only when the price of silver rises to a high level.
+Dormant scrap silver supply can also be induced into the silver market, but this generally happens only when the price of silver rises to a higher level.

 The largest trading markets for silver are the wholesale silver market in London, where silver is traded over-the-counter on spot basis, and the COMEX New York silver market there silver futures are traded on an exchange platform.
 These two markets dominate price discovery for silver.